saksben/d308-mobile-application-development/README.md

 # Vacation Planner Android App

-## D308 Mobile Application Development

-This university project was an opportunity to introduce me to programming for android mobile devices using a software development kit (SDK).
+This project was an opportunity to introduce me to programming for android mobile devices using a software development kit (SDK).
 In this course, I learned how to install and utilize an SDK, build a basic android mobile application using a graphical user interface (GUI), adapt applications to different mobile devices, save data, execute and debug mobile applications using emulators, and deploy an android mobile application.

 Through it, I was able to: